U.S. Supreme Court rejects Michigan State's appeal in Title IX swimming case

 But on a 2-1 vote, the Cincinnati-based 6th U.S. Circuit Court of Appeals in February ruled the judge erred in gauging the participation gap in percentage terms and said it must be assessed in numerical terms.

-The 6th Circuit sent the case back to U.S. District Judge Hala Jarbou, who in August on remand partially sided with the students by ordering MSU to submit a plan to come into compliance with Title IX while declining to force it to reinstate the team.
+The 6th Circuit sent the case back to U.S. District Judge Hala Jarbou, who in August partially sided with the students by ordering MSU to submit a plan to come into compliance with Title IX while declining ahead of a trial to force it to reinstate the team.

-In a petition to the Supreme Court, MSU argued the 6th Circuit's approach was "unworkable" and conflicted with how every other federal appeals court that had examined the issued had approached Title IX.
+In a petition to the Supreme Court, MSU argued the 6th Circuit's approach was "unworkable" and conflicted with how other federal appeals court approached Title IX.

 Fifteen Republican state attorneys general led by Ohio's backed MSU's appeal, saying the 6th Circuit wrongly was requiring "exact, per-capita, sex-based parity between the student population and athletic opportunities."